First GOP member of Congress calls on Matt Gaetz to resign - KESQ

 Illinois Rep. Adam Kinzinger became the first congressional Republican to call on his colleague from Florida, Rep. Matt Gaetz, to resign in the face of a federal investigation into sex trafficking allegations.

-“Matt Gaetz needs to resign,” Kinzinger tweeted Thursday night, linking to a Daily Beast article about Gaetz that CNN has not confirmed.
+“Matt Gaetz needs to resign,” Kinzinger tweeted Thursday night, linking to a Daily Beast article about allegations against Gaetz, the details of which CNN has not confirmed.

 The moderate Illinois Republican has been a frequent critic of his own party, especially its embrace of Donald Trump and the former President’s lies about election fraud.

-Gaetz has denied all allegations.
-Staring down the allegations against him, Gaetz has been reaching for a familiar, in-your-face strategy perfected over the last four years by Trump, who fueled his unconventional rise.
+No charges have been brought against Gaetz, and he has denied all allegations against him.
+Staring down those allegations, the Florida Republican has been reaching for a familiar, in-your-face strategy perfected over the last four years by Trump, who fueled his unconventional rise.

+Hours after news of the investigation went public, he went on Fox News to deny any wrongdoing and claim he was the victim of an elaborate extortion scheme.
+Then he wrote an op-ed declaring he “absolutely” would not resign.
+Gaetz’s campaign sent out fundraising pleas blaming the media for trying to take him down.

+Few GOP allies are speaking out on his behalf, and most Republicans have been keeping quiet, as the federal investigation hangs over his head.

 Comments